jakatt/homebridge-aldesVMC/README.md

    * All report humidity percentage (0-100%)

 5. **Force Mode Indicator** - Indicates when the VMC is in forced mode (self-controlled):
-   * Shows as a contact sensor in HomeKit
+   * Shows as a switch in HomeKit
-   * "Closed" when normal operation
+   * Switch OFF when in normal operation
-   * "Open" when in forced mode (when control is not possible)
+   * Switch ON when in forced mode (when control is not possible)

-All sensors update their values every 30 seconds by polling the Aldes API.
+All sensors update their values by polling the Aldes API at the interval specified in the configuration (default: 60 seconds).

 ## Notes

 *   The VMC fan status in HomeKit will update immediately when you control the device via HomeKit.
-External changes (from the Aldes app) will be detected every 5 minutes.
+External changes (from the Aldes app) will be detected at the interval specified in the configuration (default: 60 seconds).
 *   The mapping between HomeKit fan speeds (0%, 50%, 100%) and Aldes modes ('V', 'Y', 'X') is defined in the plugin code.
 *   If your VMC model doesn't provide sensor data, you can disable all sensors in the configuration.
 *   Not all VMC models support multiple temperature and humidity sensors.
 Enable only the sensors that your model supports.
+*   You can adjust polling intervals to reduce API calls if needed.
+Too frequent polling might lead to rate limiting by the Aldes API.

 ## License